This post may contain affiliate links, from which we earn an income.

 Plan Your Route

-Morocco is a vast country and it will always take you longer to get to places than you think.
+Morocco is a vast country and it will always take you longer to get to places than you think and long distance driving is a feature of any Moroccan road trip.
 If you don’t plan and arrive late, you may find yourself sleeping in your car on a garage forecourt (yes, it’s happened!).

 Should I Take a Road Trip in Morocco?